discordx-ts/discordx/README.md

 ```
 > You can install `@types/discord.js` as a dev dependency

-you must install `reflect-metadata` to for the decorators and import it at your entry point
+you must install `reflect-metadata` for the decorators and import it at your entry point
 ```sh
 npm i reflect-metadata
 ```